cloud-66-internal/help.cloud66.com/_includes/_inlines/Deployment/common/deploy-hooks/deploy-hooks_hook-fields.md

 parse (true)
 Specifies whether the file being transferred should be parsed for [environment variables](/deployment/environment-variables).
-Using this you can embed _&lt;%= ENV['ENV_VAR'] %&gt;_ for example in your source file, and have it resolved during the deploy hook action.
+Using this you can embed _<%= ENV['ENV_VAR'] %>_ for example in your source file, and have it resolved during the deploy hook action.